kevindamm/terraform-up-and-running/README.md

-# terraform-up-and-running
+# Terraform: Up and Running

+*Yevgeniy Brikman*

-Workbook for the book "Terraform: Up and Running" by Yevgeniy Brikman
+Personal workbook for the book "Terraform: Up and Running" by Yevgeniy Brikman.